 12. Pack a Carry-On and Weigh It Ahead of Time

 All budget airlines have different rules when it comes to the weight and size of your luggage.
-Check the airline’s website for up-to-date luggage requirements, pack light, bring only a carry-on and weigh your travel backpack ahead of time.
+Check the airline’s website for up-to-date luggage requirements, pack light, bring only a carry-on and weigh your travel backpack with a digital luggage scale ahead of time.

 We also recommend having a small day-pack that can be rolled up into your carry-on, just in case you get to the airport and find that your backpack is over the limit.
 That way, you can always put the heavy items, like your laptop and other electronics, in your day-pack and use it as your personal item.
 Note: Not all budget airlines allow you to bring along a personal item, so make sure to check beforehand.

 13. Follow TSA’s 3-1-1 Liquid and Prohibited Rules

 If you aren’t checking in your luggage, make sure you don’t have anything like scissors, non-disposable razors, more than 3 oz bottles, or ridiculously crazy pocket knives like this one, or you might be forced to check your backpack.
 For more info on TSA rules that many international airports use, click here.

 14. Bring Snacks With You

 We all know how expensive airport food is.
 Now double that price for inflight food on a budget airline.
 Instead of purchasing inflight meals and eating crappy food, make your own meal or buy food outside the airport area.

 The only thing you might have to purchase at the airport is water.
 Unless you are in a country like Austria where you can fill up your empty bottle with tap water.